Skip to main content

 export GIT_PROXY_SERVER_PORT="9090"

-Note that GIT_PROXY_UI_PORT is needed for both server and UI Node processes, whereas GIT_PROXY_SERVER_PORT is only needed by the server process.
+Note that GIT_PROXY_UI_PORT is needed for both server and UI Node processes, whereas GIT_PROXY_SERVER_PORT (and GIT_PROXY_HTTPS_SERVER_PORT) is only needed by the server process.

 export GIT_PROXY_UI_HOST="http://www.git-proxy.com"